-But I’m game to attack it with a more fun and more practical twist.
-I’m imagining that I just moved into a new house with a blank yard . . .
+This question is unanswerable in an objective sense.
+But I’m game to attack it with a fun and practical twist: I’m imagining that I just moved into a new house with a blank yard . . .

 One tree: Hass

 If the only Hass avocados you’ve had are from the grocery store, then you have no idea.
-A homegrown Hass, picked at prime time — around May in southern Southern California, but a couple months later up near Point Conception — and ripened at room temperature on a kitchen counter (not refrigerated and gassed with ethylene during its mishandling on the way to a retail outlet) is a knockout.
+A homegrown Hass, picked at prime time — around May or June in southern Southern California, but some months later up near Point Conception — and ripened at room temperature on a kitchen counter (not refrigerated and gassed with ethylene during its mishandling on the way to a retail outlet) is a knockout.
 But that’s actually not why I’d choose it to grow as my only tree.
-There are other varieties that taste as good or better than Hass.
+There are other varieties that taste as good or possibly slightly better than Hass.

 Hass beats almost everyone at the length of its harvest season.
 With a single Hass tree you can have good avocados at hand for at least seven months out of every year.